paulgaspardo/modern-tar/REFERENCE.md

   filter?: (header: TarHeader) => boolean;
   /** Transform function to modify tar headers before extraction */ map?: (header: TarHeader) => TarHeader;
+  /**
+   * The number of milliseconds of inactivity before a stream is considered stalled.
+   * Prevents hangs when processing corrupted or incomplete archives.
+   * @default 5000
+   */
+  streamTimeout?: number;
 }
 ```